 In a nutshell, the Cecil Hotel has never had a sterling reputation, even when it was known as the Hotel Cecil during my dad’s tenure there in the mid-1960’s.
 In 1962, a woman committed suicide by jumping from a room at the Cecil, also killing a pedestrian that she landed on below.
 Goldie Osgood, known as the “pigeon lady of Pershing Square” was choked to death in a room there in 1964.
 The case was never solved.

 Which leads right into my dad’s haunted hotel experience.
 Every time he told the story, I could feel the fear come off of him in waves, even after so much time had passed.
-He claims he went to sleep that night in his room, only to awaken to the feeling that he was being choked.
+He claims he went to sleep that night in his room at the Cecil, only to awaken to the feeling that he was being smothered and choked.
 He was bathed in a cold sweat and couldn’t move or call for help.
-He felt hands around his throat, but could not see anyone.
+He felt a heavy presence weighing down on his chest, and what felt like hands around his throat, but he could not see anyone.
 He literally thought he was going to die in that room.
-Finally, the feeling left him.
+Finally, he was able to move.
 He bolted out of the room and ran downstairs to the front desk.
 After he gasped for breath, he told the hotel clerk what had happened.
-The clerk said that someone had been murdered in that room.
+The clerk said nonchalantly that someone had been murdered in that room.
 Dad was able to get his room changed, as he made it clear he would never sleep another moment in that room.

 Did Dad have a supernatural experience in that room?
 Was it the room the pigeon lady was murdered in just the year before?
 I’ll never know, but it does make for one hell of a story.